 Introjection

 When projection attributes the unwanted feelings into external object, Introjection incorporate positive qualities of the external object or mostly another person into their own ego.
-For example, an adolescent may introject or adopt the mannerisms, values, or lifestyle of a movie star.
-This introjection will benefits the adolescent an increases of self-worth and keeps feelings of inferior into minimum (Feist, 2013).
+For example, an adolescent may interject or adopt the mannerisms, values, or lifestyle of a movie star.
+This introjection will give benefits to the adolescent to increase self-worth and keep feelings of inferior into minimum (Feist, 2013).

 FINDING AND DISCUSSION

 Boromir is one of the fellowship member as a volunteer from human race beside hobbits, elf, and dwarf to go into the quest to destroy the ring.
 In his first appearance, Boromir seemingly to be arrogant especially in the council, where he tries to take the ring.
-He proudly believe that he would make great deed out of the ring.
+He proudly believed that he would make great deed out of the ring.
 While it seems to be noble act, it is also a selfish act to take considering there are consequences that would harm the others.
 He only cares about his nation despite his alliance with other races.
 But despite his arrogance and greed, there are also good side of him.
 His alliance with other races especially the enemy of Sauron,

-In this research, there are several defense mechanism used by Boromir in attempt to fulfill his urge and ego as the results of his natural id.
+In this research, there are several defense mechanisms used by Boromir in attempt to fulfill his urge and ego as the results of his natural id.

 Council of Rivendell